 Physical activity too, is effective at relieving stress, and it doesn’t have to be a sweat-inducing workout.
 If you already have a regimen of lifting weights and running marathons, keep doing that, but for most people, something as basic as a leisurely thirty-minute walk will almost always put you in a better state of mind as well as body.

 People may cope with stress in ways that range from self-destructive to healing.
-Turning to alcohol or drug abuse is one unfortunate way people self-medicate, but many others have come to rely on non-intoxicating CBD to alleviate stress.
-“During this global pandemic, it’s important to understand the role of CBD in everyday life,” said Brian Baum, CEO of Cannovia, a leader in providing quality CBD products.
-CBD is widely seen as effective for managing stress, and is one of the most common uses of commercially-available CBD.
-Baum said, “in a recent survey of Cannovia customers, stress related issues was the third most frequently cited reason for using CBD.”
+Turning to alcohol or drug abuse is one unfortunate way people self-medicate, but many others have come to rely on non-intoxicating CBD for stress.
+“During this global pandemic, it’s important to understand the role of CBD for stress in everyday life,” said Brian Baum, CEO of Cannovia, a leader in providing quality CBD products.
+CBD is widely seen as effective for managing stress and is one of the most common uses of commercially available CBD.
+Baum said, “in a recent survey of Cannovia customers, stress-related issues was the third most frequently cited reason for using CBD.”
 The FDA’s process of approving CBD for specific therapies is complex and time-consuming, and to date, it has been approved only in the form of Epidiolex, which is used to treat seizures.
-This is the first of many however, and the FDA does recognize the potential CBD has to offer.
+This is the first of many, however, and the FDA does recognize the potential CBD has to offer.

 There has always been some confusion about CBD, cannabinoids and cannabis, what they are and what they are not.
 The human body contains cannabinoids naturally, cannabis is a plant that contains several cannabinoids, and CBD is one such cannabinoid.
 Those worried about an unwanted “high” need not worry if they want the benefits of CBD.
 Not everything that contains cannabinoids will cause a psychoactive “high,” in fact, most will not.
 While cannabis does contain cannabinoids, including CBD, many other substances naturally contain cannabinoids as well, including harmless and very healthy foods like carrots and broccoli.